FuturePortal/CIMonitor/docs/modules/marble-run.md

 ![marble run demo](../img/marble-run.gif)

 The marble run in the in the image above is what got the entire CIMonitor started.
-It might be a way to specific module, but it has a great story.
+It might be a way too specific module, but it has a great story.

-At (Enrise HQ)[https://enrise.com] we bought a 3D-printer.
+At [Enrise HQ](https://enrise.com) we bought a 3D-printer.
 Of course we were printing lots of random crap.
 Until I (Rick van der Staaij) found an interesting project: the marble run!
 I spent more than 2 months printing the entire thing, making 1 to 5 parts a day during office hours.
 Once the entire thing was working, I thought it would be nice